This page explains the operation of hybrid electric and electric vehicles.

 Series Hybrid Electric Vehicle

-EREV/REEV – Extended Range Electric Vehicle/Range Extended Electric Vehicle
+How EREV/REEV Cars Work (Extended Range Electric Vehicle/Range Extended Electric Vehicles)

 Vehicles Equipped with Electric Start/Stop Systems

-These vehicles are traditional except for the fact that the engine shuts off when it isn’t driving and an electric motor accelerates it when necessary, giving the engine time to start so that it can provide full power.
+These cars are traditional, except for the fact that the engine shuts off when it isn’t driving and an electric motor accelerates it when necessary, giving the engine time to start so that it can provide full power.

 Hybrid and Electric Vehicle Speed Controllers